Ihor R. Lemischka

-Ihor R. Lemischka, Ph.D. was an internationally recognized stem cell biologist and stem cell research advocate and was both the Lillian and Henry M. Stratton Professor of Gene and Cell Medicine and Director of the Black Family Stem Cell Institute at Mount Sinai Medical Center in New York City.
+Ihor R. Lemischka was an American stem cell biologist and stem cell research advocate and was both the Lillian and Henry M. Stratton Professor of Gene and Cell Medicine and Director of the Black Family Stem Cell Institute at Mount Sinai Medical Center in New York City.

 His work with hematopoietic stem cells (HSC) was the first to identify their novel receptor tyrosine kinases and showed that HSC can rebuild all blood cell types in a mouse whose blood cells had been destroyed.

 He authored over 70 book chapters and publications in peer-reviewed journals.

 Biography

 Education and post-doctoral training

-Lemischka graduated from Johns Hopkins University in 1976 and earned his Ph.D in biology from MIT in 1983.
+Lemischka graduated from Johns Hopkins University in 1976 and earned his Ph.D. in biology from MIT in 1983.
 He did his post-doctoral training at MIT's Whitehead Institute.

 Academic appointments

 Lemischka joined Princeton University in 1986 as Assistant Professor of Molecular Biology; he became Professor in 2002.
 In 2007, he joined the staff at Mount Sinai Medical Center, where he was Professor of Gene and Cell Medicine and Director of the Black Family Stem Cell Institute.